Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: Spectrum of direct integral of operators

-In the case of a self-adjoint, translation-invariant operator $A$ the spectrum of $A$ coincides with the union of the spectra of the operators contained in the direct integral representation of $A$ after the Fourier-transform \cite[XIII.85]{reed1978iv}.
-However, in our case, due to the non-normality of $\Li$, the information about the pointwise spectrum of $T(q) + F(q)$ may not be sufficient to determine the spectrum of $\Li$.
-In fact, already for the case of the direct sum (direct integral with respect to the counting measure), the spectrum is not the union of the spectra of the fibers as may be seen from the following example.
+For self-adjoint, translation-invariant operators $A$ the spectrum of $A$ coincides with the union of the spectra of the operators contained in the direct integral representation of $A$ after the Fourier-transform \cite[XIII.85]{reed1978iv}.
+However, in the non-normal case the point-wise spectrum may not be sufficient.
+In fact, already for the direct sum (direct integral with respect to the counting measure), the spectrum is not the union of the spectra of the fibers as may be seen from computing the spectra of an infinite direct sum of Jordan blocks of size $2,3, \dots $ with $0$ on the diagonal \cite[Problem 98]{halmos2012hilbert}.